toyners/PodFul/README.md

 # PodFul
 **PodFul** is a podcast catcher written in F# and C#.

+## 3.0.4 (1.9)
+1. **Fixed:** Issue where carriage return was offsetting title when downloading podcast.
+2. **Fixed:** Issue where progress value not set to 100% when download is finished.
+3. **Fixed:** issue where exception message not displayed correctly in download job display.

 ## 3.0.3 (1.8)
 1. **Fixed:** Adding feeds now places the file in the correct feed directory.